 Welcome to the Kingfish Fishing Guide Victoria.
 Catching a big Kingfish is the stuff that local anglers dream about.
 Yellowtail King Fish in Victoria has continued to get better and better in recent years which is wonderful news for local anglers.
 Kingfish are unparalleled as they possess immense power and for this reason, are rapidly growing in popularity as a species to target.
-Kingies can grow over a meter in length, have amazing fighting qualities, they generally school up in big numbers, are also a renowned table fish and are a very welcome bycatch for those who may have been out in deeper waters targeting species such as Tuna.
+Kingies can grow over a meter in length, have amazing fighting qualities, generally school up in big numbers, are also a renowned table fish and are a very welcome bycatch for those who may have been out in deeper waters targeting species such as Tuna.

 We encourage you to read our detailed guide on targeting Kingfish around Melbourne

 Kingfish has the scientific name of Seriola lalandi.
-They a renowned good table fish.
-The minimum legal size of 60cm, with a daily bag limit of 5 over minimum size.
+They are a renowned good table fish.
+The minimum legal size of 60cm, with a daily bag limit of 5 over the minimum size.
 Kingfish can grow well over a meter in length, and the small ones are referred to as rats.

 How to catch Kingfish

 Kingfish is a renowned sports fish and a heavy-duty setup is required.
 Starting with a 10-15 or 12-24 kilo Shimano Terez or Wilson Live Fibre rod.
 Paired with a 6000-20000 size reel.
 Some good options include the Penn Slammer, Shimano Saragosa, Daiwa Saltist, Daiwa Saltiga or Shimano Stella spooled with 20 to 50-pound line.
-Kingies are generally active between December through to March and can be located during most hours of the day
+Kingies are generally active between December to March and can be located during most hours of the day

 Recommended baits to catch Kingfish